dParikesit/IF3260_Tugas2_K02_G16/README.md

 # IF3260_Tugas2_K02_G16

 ## How to run
+1. Clone/Download the program from this repository
-1. Double click the `index.html`
+2. Double click the `index.html`
-2. Choose the model file in `test` folder (cube automatically loaded as initial model)
+3. Choose the model file in `test` folder (cube automatically loaded as initial model)
-3. Enjoy using the features 🤓👍
+4. Enjoy using the features 🤓👍

 ## Features
 - Load file